 I chose not to read about life in Bhutan outside general tourist information to breathe in all the country has to offer upon arrival.
-I wanted to savor the newness of my experience firsthand.
-And I am ever so grateful for my intuition, because as you might expect Bhutan has not disappointed, happily providing a proper space for time to fall away, quite literally.
+Instead, I wanted to savor the newness of my experience firsthand.
+And I am ever so grateful for my intuition because, as you might expect, Bhutan has not disappointed, happily providing a proper space for time to fall away.

-I went so far as to leave my wristwatch behind so that I could be present in each moment.
-And thus far, every moment has been rich with texture, color and contemplation.
-Absent of any expectations of what this trip might reveal, I find myself on a quiet retreat, pleasantly lost in a place absent of time.
+I went so far as to leave my wristwatch behind so I could be present in each moment.
+And thus far, every moment has been rich with texture, color, and contemplation.
+My expectations of what this trip might reveal disappear as I open myself to the quiet retreat.

-Tuesday began with daily yoga practice and breakfast followed by a hike to Tango Monastery located on the mountainside of northern Thimpu.
-Our guides at Bhutan Tours and Travel have been gradually introducing us to the Himalayan altitude, every day preparing for our hike to Tiger’s Nest.
-The hike to Tango included, with its steep trail and wide switchbacks, enveloped in a canopy of walnut and pine trees, flowers and fern.
-Peppered throughout the dirt road are mantras and Buddhist sayings, guideposts of encouragement for the traveler.
+Tuesday began with daily yoga practice and breakfast, followed by a hike to Tango Monastery, located on the mountainside of northern Thimpu.
+Our guides at Bhutan Tours and Travel have introduced us to the Himalayan altitude daily, preparing for our hike to Tiger’s Nest.
+The walk to Tango included a steep trail and wide switchbacks, enveloping us in a canopy of walnut and pine trees, flowers, and fern.
+All along the way, mantras and Buddhist sayings are painted on guideposts to encourage the traveler.

-About halfway to Tango, we discover an hermitage built into the mountainside.
+About halfway to Tango, we discover a hermitage built into the mountain.
 We scale a narrow stairway carved out of stone and wood to reach the meditation room.
 The expansive view is breathtaking.
-Dangspa leads the group in meditation as nearby, mosquitoes suspended in the air in front of us battle one another, and a ginger cat settles under a stream of sun.
-(No photography is allowed within the temples so you’ll have to use your imagination.)
+Dangspa leads the group in meditation as mosquitoes hang in the air before us, battling one another, and a ginger cat settles in the sun.
+(No photography is allowed within the temples, so you’ll have to use your imagination.)

-Afterward we head back to Thimpu for our first official Bhutanese lunch, it was quite a spread of local dishes starting with roasted rice and butter tea.
-The meal featured red rice, mushroom soup, pork and chicken specialties, spinach, sautéed vegetables and the country’s delicacy Ema tadashi (also known as chili cheese).
+Afterward, we returned to Thimpu for our first official Bhutanese lunch: a spread of local dishes that started with roasted rice and butter tea.
+Followed by red rice, mushroom soup, pork and chicken specialties, spinach, sautéed vegetables, and the country’s delicacy Ema Tadashi (also known as chili cheese).

 We visit a weaving arts center and observe artisans as they craft fabric for traditional Bhutanese clothing.

-Later in the evening, we visit with the Choden family at their home in downtown Thimpu.
-It is a full house with Thinley, Pasa, their mother, sister, niece and nephew together with our tour group of nine.
+Later in the evening, we visit the Choden family at their home in downtown Thimpu.
+It is a whole house with Thinley, Pasa, their mother, sister, niece, and nephew, together with our tour group of nine.
 They so graciously pose for a family photo.